 - Bake in preheated oven for 10-12 minutes, until a toothpick comes out of the middle clean.
 Cool completely.

-- To make the filling: Puree strawberries in food processor until smooth.
+- Puree the strawberries in food processor until smooth.
 Set aside.

 - In large bowl, cream together the butter, powdered sugar, and vanilla.
 Add the pureed strawberries and beat until smooth.